-Parking options: There is free parking opposite the Lower Slaughter Manor, however it is limited.
-On a busy day these can fill up quick.
+Parking options: There is free parking opposite the Lower Slaughter Manor, however, it is limited.
+On a busy day, these can fill up quickly.
 If that area is full, you can head through the village towards Upper Slaughter and park on the country roadside for free as well.

 Places to visit near Lower Slaughter